DhruvAhlawat/Physics-Simulations/README.md

     > ESC to quit, P to pause, R to reset, G to toggle gravity, C to toggle Dynamic colors (speed based), I to toggle particle creation.
 Right arrow key to step one (display)frame ahead when paused.

 lastly I plan to add some gifs of the simulations

+### Update
+I added gifs for the simulations!
+Now this page doesn't look so dull.
+Also added gif creation controls Gif usage:
+    > press 'Q' to start recording a gif
+    > press 'S' to save the gif. will pause the current simulation display while this proceeds. saves to a file with a unique name in "gifs" folder